core-wg/corrclar/draft-ietf-core-corr-clar.md

 ## RFC 7252-9.1/11.3: Handling outdated addresses and security contexts {#amp-0rtt}

 INCOMPLETE:
-: Tools for mitigating these scenarios were unavailable when specified, and are now explained.
+: Tools for mitigating these scenarios were unavailable at the time
+  {{RFC7252}} was written, and are now being explained.

 PENDING.

-Established security contexts and established return addresses can become obsolete.
+Established security contexts can become obsolete.
-For example, this happens when a DTLS session is resumed via CIDs, when the client's IP address changes, or when the replay window of an OSCORE context is lost and recovered through the mechanism of {{Appendix B.1.2 of RFC8613}}.
+For example, when the replay window of an OSCORE context is lost and recovered through the mechanism described in {{Appendix B.1.2 of RFC8613}}.

+Established return addresses can become obsolete.
+For example, this happens when the use of Connection ID (CID)
+{{RFC9146}} allows the DTLS session to survive the client's IP address change.

 In those situations, a server still needs to maintain its security and amplification mitigation properties, which are generally independent concerns but can be addressed using the same tools.